Effective Solutions

 An oral fluid test will inform the officer of what substances, if any, have been used by the driver within about the last 4 hours, not days or weeks prior.

 Their use requires reasonable suspicion or probable cause that a driver is impaired, typically following a standardized field sobriety test and other investigative procedures.
-The roadside screen is used along with other evidence to make a decision regarding arrest.
+The roadside screen is used along with other evidence to establish probable cause for arrest.

-Roadside screening tests have been used statewide in Alabama and Michigan and the National Highway Traffic Safety Administration (NHTSA) has approved the use of Federal funds for Indiana to implement an oral fluid program.
+Roadside screening tests have been used statewide in Alabama and Michigan and the National Highway Traffic Safety Administration (NHTSA) has approved the use of Federal funds in multiple states to implement oral fluid programs.
+Their use has grown exponentially in the past two years, with over 25 states now conducting testing to some degree.

 Electronic Warrants